-Card printers let you print customised, secure, and cost-effective cards on demand, right from your desktop and are a great alternative to card printing houses.
+Card printers let you print customized, secure, and cost-effective cards on demand, right from your desktop and are a great alternative to card printing houses.
 From ID card printing and membership card printing, to credit card printing, gift card printing, and loyalty card printing, Zebra helps companies print cards for any number of applications.
 Cards can be printed or encoded with multiple features like barcodes, magnetic stripes, or radio frequency identification (RFID) to increase their capabilities.
 For added security, print with anti-counterfeiting features such as tamper-proof lamination with holograms.

 ZEBRA ACCELERATES YOUR PATH TO THE INTERNET OF THINGS: Create a Visible Value Chain across your critical business operations